 The Willamette Promise solves many of the limitations with existing dual-credit programs.
 First, this new pathway is proficiency-based, and it can be expanded rapidly to help achieve Oregon’s ambitious 40-40-20 goal.

 The program allows school administrators to assign highly competent teachers, who have a history of helping students achieve high academic standards, to teach dual credit courses.
 Throughout the semester, students would be assessed, using multiple measures, to determine their proficiency in college-level learning outcomes.
-When students demonstrate proficiency at a predetermined, teachers would award college credit.
+When students demonstrate proficiency, teachers would award college credit.

 Efficiency and timely implementation is achieved by overlaying existing high school courses with the college learning outcomes.
 Professional Learning Communities that include high school and college instructors will cross-score assessments to ensure that college credit is awarded only when the proficiency standards are met.